kollepallirishith/FINANCE-TRACKER-ANDROID-APP/README.md

 1. Click the **Show Graph** button to view a graph of your spending.
 2. The graph displays daily spending trends, and you can filter by date using the **Select Date** button.

+   ###note : works currently only for bank of baroda you can change the regex logic for your bank